conterra/mapapps-query-builder/README.md

 **Requirement: map.apps 3.2.1**

 1. First, you need to add the bundles "agssearch", "resultcenter" and "dn_querybuilder" to your app.
 2. After that, add a service to your app (Content -> Services Management).
-Example
 3. Now you can add the new service to the Search&Selection bundle.
 Don't forget to enable the selection checkbox.
 (Search&Selection -> ArcGIS for Server Search&Selection)
 4. Finally you can create a new Query Tool.
 (Tools -> Query Builder Config)